llcawthorne/llcawthorne.github.io/content/posts/awdwr51-01-introduction.md

 through.

 The introduction is well paced.
-The parts I feel worth mentioning are it's argument that "Rails Simply Feels Right", which I am inclined to agree with.
+The parts I feel worth mentioning are its argument that "Rails Simply Feels Right", which I am inclined to agree with.
 I've always thought of Rails as the cadillac of web frameworks.
 There's a lot of ways to do the same old CRUD in other frameworks, it's just rails has polish and a certain thoughtfulness of layout that makes it